martinpihrt/OSPy/plugins/README.md

 and warnings.
 Custom ZIP uploads use the same rules.
 Automatic updates never replace an installed plug-in with a newly available incompatible version.

+The complete ZIP archive is validated before any plug-in file is written.
+Each plug-in must have a directory containing `__init__.py` and a valid UTF-8 `plugin.json` whose `id` matches the directory name.
+The directory may also contain Python modules, `README.md`, `templates`, `static`, `script`, `docs`, `i18n`, and `data`.
+Repository archives may place plug-ins below `plugins/`, while a custom ZIP may contain a plug-in directly at its archive root.

+OSPy rejects absolute and parent-directory paths, non-portable names, case-insensitive or Unicode-normalized duplicate paths, duplicate plug-in IDs, symbolic links, special or encrypted entries, and damaged archives.
+Limits are 64 MiB of downloaded ZIP data, 4,096 entries, 256 plug-ins, 32 MiB per expanded file, 128 MiB total expanded data, and a maximum 200:1 compression ratio.
+Installation is atomic per plug-in: files are staged on the same filesystem, the existing `data` directory is preserved, and a failed directory swap or plug-in restart restores the previous files and status.

 Before activation OSPy checks the optional minimum and maximum OSPy/Python versions, required importable Python modules, supported platform and required I2C/GPIO support.
 It also compares declared GPIO pins, I2C addresses and